Best Canadian Dividend Stocks – May 2023

 As a longtime dividend investor (I’ve had a Canadian dividend investing portfolio for over 15 years now, since I started the Smith Manoeuvre) I’ve learned that while current dividend yield is a beautiful thing, it’s the long-term dividend growth and earnings per share (EPS) that will really drive your overall portfolio returns.

-My personal selection for the top dividend stocks for long-term investments are available below.
+My update picks for Canada’s top dividend stocks (focusing on long-term dividend growth) are available below.

 Here’s a look at our top 10 long-term Canadian dividend stocks in order of their dividend increase streak.